csessig86/gadatabases/readme.md

 You need to run the app locally to upload a spreadsheet and create a new record in the database.
 You can then upload it to Heroku (see "Deploy AND dump the local DB to the Heroku DB").

-On the web, you can edit datasets and view the searchable tables.
+On the web, you can edit datasets, replace a dataset and view the searchable tables.

 ##Running locally